DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Results and Discussion

-Since method \cite{Mandelli2017} outperforms our PRNU-blind proposed solution in the majority of cases, we propose a further analysis in order to carefully compare the two strategies.
+From these results it may seem that \gls{dippas} cannot achieve better results than \cite{Mandelli2017}, but an important point has to be noticed.
+Indeed, \cite{Mandelli2017} applies different processing to edges and to flat regions, thus removing \gls{prnu} traces in concentrated local regions.
 Precisely, notice that method \cite{Mandelli2017} works in two separate steps: (i) estimate an anonymized version of the image exploiting inpainting techniques; (ii) substitute a denoised version of the edges extracted from the original image into the anonymized image, in order to enhance the output visual quality.
 In light of these considerations, we think that the edge processing operation performed on the output image can be the weak link in the proposed pipeline of \cite{Mandelli2017}.
 Indeed, image edges only undergo two successive steps of BM3D denoising algorithm \cite{Dabov2007}, thus they reasonably contain enough PRNU traces for performing source attribution, as suggested in \cite{bernacki2020}.